raphaelfbastos/dreu/logs/week-04.md

 ## Results

-Have a decent idea of the desired application
+Have a decent idea of types of possible applications

 ## Notes